azkiflay/kubernetes/README.md

   kubectl get nodes
   ```

 Finally, when there EKS cluster is no longer required, you can delete it using **terraform destroy**.
 You need to confirm the deletion by typing **yes**.
 Alternatively, if you are certain about what is to be deleted and you want to proceed with the deletion of the EKS cluster, you can simply issue **terraform destroy -auto-approve**.
+However, we need to use the EKS cluster to deploy an application in [#deploying-applications-on-eks-cluster], the following commands will not be issued until the cluster is no longer needed.
   ```bash
     terraform destroy
   ```